NunoSempere/nunosempere.com/blog/2023/01/11/can-gpt-produce-ideas/index.md

 2. Variations on the Robin Hanson argument of "for common human behaviour X, its usual purported justification is Y, but it usually results in more Z than Y. If we cared about Y, we might do A instead".
 3. Variations on the genealogical argument: that the results of historical accidents are most likely not moral necessities or optimal systems.

 The first pattern is known as an [Umeshism](https://scottaaronson.blog/?p=40).
 I associate the second pattern with Robin Hanson, who has had part of a fruitful career exploring some of its variations—though he is also known for other ideas, e.g., prediction markets and grabby aliens.
-I associate the third pattern with Nietzsche (who used it to criticize Christian morals which cherished meekness with Greek morals which cherished strength) and with Foucault (who used it to meaningfully critizice many aspects of contemporary culture, e.g., treatment of prisoners, our conception of knowledge, our relationship to sex, etc).
+I associate the third pattern with Nietzsche (who used it to criticize Christian morals which cherished meekness with Greek morals which cherished strength) and with Foucault (who used it to meaningfully criticize many aspects of contemporary culture, e.g., treatment of prisoners, our conception of knowledge, our relationship to sex, etc).

 ## Pause for the reader to make predictions about GPT-3's current capabilities.

 Do you think that GPT-3 can produce thoughtful, original or insightful variations of the three argumentative patterns above?
-Consider writting down your predictions before reading further.
+Consider writing down your predictions before reading further.

 To occupy space so that you can make your predictions without reading the results below, here are two depictions of a cat, one from DALLE-2 and one from GTP-3.